-Dine under the stars at Marksie’s Stockman’s Camp Tucker Night which is conveniently located at the same site Top Didj.
-In surroundings reminiscent of an outback stockman’s camp, you will feast on traditional outback tucker cooked using a range of Aboriginal spices to develop unique tastes.
+Dine under the stars at Marksie’s Stockman’s Camp Tucker Night which is conveniently located at the same site as Top Didj.
+In surroundings reminiscent of an outback stockman’s camp, you’ll feast on traditional outback tucker cooked using a range of Aboriginal spices to develop unique tastes.
 Partake in a scavenger hunt, or sit back and enjoy humorous yarns and stories with your host, Geoff Mark.

 Start your day at Nitmiluk Visitor Centre

-Just 30kms up the road is the world-renowned Nitmiluk Gorge.
-The Gorge is a network of 13 gorges carved by the Katherine River from billion-year-old sandstone country.
-Start the day at the Nitmiluk Visitor Centre for advice on the many ways you can experience the spectacular gorge – you can walk, swim, canoe, boat or fly!
+Just 30km up the road from the township of Katherine is the world-renowned Nitmiluk National Park.
+Nitmiluk (Katherine) Gorge is a network of 13 gorges carved by the Katherine River from billion-year-old sandstone country.
+Start the day at the Nitmiluk Visitor Centre for advice on the many ways you can experience the spectacular gorge – you can walk, swim, canoe, boat or fly.